 These plans are offered through industry-specific associations.
 Proof of self-employment is NOT required, plan rates are not based on your age.
 National PPO Network.

-Option #3 NEW Fixed Benefit Indemnity Insurance from United HealthOne – SEE ANY DOCTOR – APPLY ANYTIME!
+Option #3 (Our TOP PICK) NEW Fixed Benefit Indemnity Insurance from United HealthOne – SEE ANY DOCTOR – APPLY ANYTIME!

 We are thrilled to introduce a new Fixed Benefit Medical plan to the RV community.
 Although these are not ‘Obamacare’ ACA plans (therefore not eligible for subsidy) they offer nationwide benefits to RVers that most ACA plans can not offer.
 Fixed Benefit plans offer a cash benefit payout when you have an illnesses or accident and can be an excellent alternative to expensive major-medical insurance.